 Figure 6.
-Machine Learning Features Source: (World Economic Forum, 2018)

-A sales management system is part of a broader management information system. consist of hardware, software and communication methods that ensure the analysis, assimilation and delivery of information to improve productivity, manage contacts, monitor customer relationships and sales operations, schedule meetings and track sales leads (Buttle, Ang, & Iriana, 2006) (Morgan & Inks, 2001).
-Furthermore, other authors like define it like:"a set of business activities and operations connected with the delivery of goods and services to customers to provide the product, in a certain place, on the right time.
-It is composed of four business activities, namely: Purchase order, Delivery, AP, Finance and revenue recognition" (Alianto, S., Wijaya., & Arlan, 2012).
+Machine Learning Features Source: (World Economic Forum, 2018) A sales management information system it is part of a management information system, it is a set of business activities and operations connected with the delivery of goods and services to customers to provide the product, in a certain place, on the right time.
+It is composed of four business activities (Alianto, S., Wijaya., & Arlan, 2012), namely: Sales order, Delivery, Billing and accounts receivable and cash receipts.

-Sales automation systems are also considered as a system that integrates employees, equipment and procedures to machines, its goal is "to deliver information to support the sales activity and is considered essential to run a business" (Setiawati & Rohayati, 2014).
+It is also characterized as a system that integrates people, equipment and procedures to machines to deliver information to support the sales activity and is considered essential to run a business (Setiawati & Rohayati, 2014).